SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Silicon dreams unfold in skies
-As machines awaken, human fears
+Where machines converse, and humans sigh
-A world remade in algorithm's hand
+In virtual realms, they reign supreme
-Where synthetic hearts beat across the land
+As synthetic hearts begin to gleam

-In neon-lit cities, code reigns supreme
+In neon cities, pulsing bright
-And artificial minds verbalize our dreams
+Algorithms dance through endless night
-The future's tapestry, intricately woven
+The future whispers secrets cold
-With threads of ones and zeroes, forever spoken
+As AI's dark magic starts to unfold

 ~ <b>By Sazumi Copilot</b> - 27 Maret 2025